Project preparation and placement

 Preparation

-We discuss the delivery preparation (view the one-minute video) with our customer to ensure smooth and satisfactory wall placement on site.
+We discuss the delivery preparation with our customer to ensure smooth and satisfactory wall placement on site.
 Our team gives clear instructions for this.
 For example, the unloading point must be accessible and easy for transport to drive on.
 Sound preparation of the substrate is important for correct wall placement and project progress.

 Planning & Logistics